Easy Squash and Pancetta Pasta is anything-but-basic. Italian bacon and tender, sweet squash make for a sophisticated, but simply delicious dinner.

 Corn Chorizo Tacos are a great twist on the traditional beef taco.
 Spicy chorizo and sweet corn make the perfect combination.

-Recipe by Tara Bench & Vanessa Seder.
+Recipe by Tara Teaspoon & Vanessa Seder.
 Photography Miki Dusterhof.
 Food Styling Jee Levin.
 Prop Stylist Pamela Duncan Silver.
 Originally published in LHJ 04/09.